NyashaEysenck/NyashaEysenck.github.io/index.md

 ## About Me

 My love for technology began in high school, where I studied Computer Science, Mathematics, and Physics at A-level, achieving distinctions.
-This early passion for tech's potential to solve real-world problems led me to pursue a Bachelor of Science in Computer Science at Africa University, where I’ve maintained a 3.8 GPA.
+This early passion for tech's potential to solve real-world problems led me to pursue a Bachelor of Science in Computer Science at Africa University, where I’ve maintained a 3.78 GPA.
 My academic journey has been enriched by deep dives into machine learning, deep learning, and web development.

 Throughout my studies, I’ve worked on various projects that blend theory with practical application.
-One standout project was a Django event management web app, which enhanced my backend development and database management skills.
-I also completed capstone projects like an automatic vehicle recognition system and a course recommender system using Streamlit, showcasing my ability to harness AI and ML to tackle complex challenges.
+One standout project was a Django event management web app, which enhanced my backend development, machine learning and database management skills.
+I also completed school and capstone projects  like an automatic vehicle recognition system and a course recommender system using Streamlit, showcasing my ability to harness AI and ML to tackle complex challenges.

 My passion extends beyond the classroom.
 I continuously explore cutting-edge technologies and stay updated on the latest advancements.
 My interests in AI, ML, Data Science, and Software Engineering are not just academic—they drive my vision of shaping a future where technology enhances human capabilities and improves lives.